 Ready to contribute code?
-Here’s what you need to know to get your Pull Request accepted.
+Here are the rules you need to follow to get your Pull Request (or “PR”) accepted.

 Make sure to follow these guidelines:

 Changes submitted through your Pull Request will be reviewed by PrestaShop maintainers.

 Reviewing code is hard, takes a lot of time, and can be exhausting.
 Making your pull request as easy to review as possible will help in getting it accepted swiftly.

 Take time to describe your change.
 Completing the Pull Request Form, explaining the reasons behind your technical choices as well as any part of the code that could be tricky to understand – these simple tasks can help maintainers understand your change and be confident about accepting them.

 Avoid submitting very large PRs when it can be avoided.
 If you modified a lot of files or a very big number of lines, it is unlikely that you’re addressing a single issue: please try and submit one PR for each issue you solve.
 This way, a problem in one change won’t block other valid changes from being merged.